 Scholarships may be funded with immediate gifts of cash or stock or through planned gifts such as annuities, bequests, trusts, insurance, real estate, etc.

 The donor may have special interests for awarding the scholarship that need to be clearly determined and stated in the scholarship agreement.
 In establishing a scholarship, an attempt should be made to keep criteria as simple as possible.

-Endowed scholarship funds follow the standard investment policies of the college as stated in the scholarship agreement form.
+Endowed scholarship funds follow the standard investment policies of the university as stated in the scholarship agreement form.

 For more information, contact Rhajon Smith, Vice President, at 800.447.5922.